shihlei/shelf/Leetcode/JS30/2667. Create Hello World Function/README.md

  ```

+**Using "arrow" syntax to declare function:**

-**Arrow Syntax:** The other common way to declare functions is with arrow syntax.
+The other common way to declare functions is with arrow syntax.
 In fact, on many projects, it is the preferred syntax.
 - Basic Syntax
   ```js
   const f = (a, b) => {